gasparian/PicsArtHack-binary-segmentation/README.md

 ```
 <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/ex_2_orig.png">  <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/ex_2_transformed.png">

 And actually we can process videos too (see `predict.py`).
-Example below is a video made by me with a cellphone:
+Example below is a video made by me with a cellphone (img. size: 800x450):

 <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/VID_orig.gif" height=384>  <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/VID_edited.gif" height=384>

 These results has been obtained with mobilenetV2 model.
 You can play with it too, here is it's [weights](https://drive.google.com/file/d/1mMtNNPRvc7DVC-Ozu2ne5cXaOrVNY7Dm/view?usp=sharing).

+### 4. Porting to mobile device
+--IN PROGRESS--

-### 4. Environment
+### 5. Environment
 For your own experiments I highly recommend to use [Deepo](https://github.com/ufoym/deepo) as a fast way to deploy universal deep-learning environment inside a Docker container.
 Other dependencies can be found in `requirements.txt`.